vtourraine/mendeleykit/README.md

 All official releases of the MendeleyKit are tagged versions on master.
 Mendeley reserves the rights to merge changes made to Development into master.
 Each release will contain a RELEASE text file outlining changes made.

+## Reporting Issues ##
+Please use the Issues feature on github to report any problems you encounter with the MendeleyKit.
+For feedback/suggestions please contact: api@mendeley.com